LearnLink Blog

 2. The schwa vowel (the "uh" in "about", "comma", "doctor").
 English uses this vowel in 30% of unstressed syllables.
 Spanish does not have a schwa — every Spanish vowel is pronounced clearly.
 So kids say "doc-tor" with a strong "o", which sounds robotic in English.
 The trick: teach kids to "swallow" the unstressed vowel.

 3. Final consonants.
 Spanish words rarely end with strong consonants.
 Kids drop the final letter in English: "wha?" for "what", "bi" for "big".
-Practice with games — "what" must end with a clear "t", "stop" with a popped "p".
-Listening to short videos and shadowing word-by-word helps.
+Practice with 12 Fun Games to Learn English for Kids — "what" must end with a clear "t", "stop" with a popped "p".
+Short videos plus English cartoons for kids and shadowing word-by-word helps.

 Cognates: the secret weapon and the trap